Baledin/page_scraper/README.md

 ### page_scraper

-A basic page scraper based on URL and regex, returns a single string per input.
+A basic webpage scraper which returns regular expression matching content from input url(s).
+Note that the string to return must be enclosed in a capture group.